How MIR Works

 Someone with history

 100 completed transactions.
 3 years of activity.
 Multiple platforms.
-No chargebacks.
-This person carries proof they've done this before.
+Consistent outcomes.
+This person has demonstrated they know how these systems work.

 Someone without history

 Brand new account.
 No linked platforms.
 No prior transactions.
-This person might be new—or might be starting fresh after a ban.
+This person might be new—or might be starting over.

 Here's what MIR doesn't do: accuse anyone.
 A blank profile isn't a red flag—it's just blank.
-But blank isn't neutral anymore.
-It's the absence of signal, and that absence is itself information.
+But blank is no longer meaningless.
+It's the absence of signal, and that absence now has context.

 "I've never seen this person before" used to mean nothing.
-Now it means something.
+Now it has context.

 Market Pressure Without Accusations